jimmyyentran/SQAAS_Toolkit/README.md

 ### Installing & Running

-After installing Maven and Java and getting access to your Rally API Key, you will need to make a `config.properties` which can be copied from `default.config.properties`.
-These files should be located under `resources / config`.
+After installing Maven and Java and getting access to your Rally API Key, you can begin installing.

-You will need to change the `user` to your email and `api_key` to your Rally API Key.

-Now you can begin installing.

 ```
 cd SQAAS_Toolkit